nardoz-dev/LiVeSe/docs/2nddelivery/evaluation2.md

 - We successfully be able to communicate with The Thing Network and AWS with our device
 - However we decide to concentrate our effort in the making of the device
   - We expect to complete the integration for the next delivery
-- We encountered problems related to the *ADC line* of the board (2 of our sensors uses analog outputs)
-  - We implement some experiments in the FIT IOT lab
-  - but We were not able to make further test on the physical board